-Creating HA Tables with the HBase Java API
+HBase Java API

-HBase application developers create highly available HBase tables programmatically, using the Java API, as shown in the following example:
+Create highly available HBase tables programmatically, using the Java API, as shown in the following example:

 '''

 HTableDescriptor htd =

 new HTableDesscriptor(TableName.valueOf("test_table"));

 htd.setRegionReplication(2);

 ...

 admin.createTable(htd);

 '''

 This example creates a table named test_table that is replicated to one secondary region.
 To replicate test_table to two secondary replicas, pass 3 as a parameter to the setRegionReplication() method.